 In addition to these two courses, PhD candidates are required to take six credits in an allied field (to be selected in consultation with the student's advisor).
-Students are also required to take one three-credit course in research design/proposal writing.
+Students are also required to take at least one three-credit course in research design or proposal writing.

 Professional Certificate in Urban and Regional Planning